Mouth ulcer is a small, non-contagious lesion that develops in the mouth.

 They are as follows.

-Understanding the cause of mouth ulcers is an essential part of treatment as those caused by existing medical conditions require specialised treatment.
+Understanding the cause of mouth ulcers is an essential part of treatment as those caused by existing medical conditions requires specialised treatment.

 Being able to identify and distinguish a mouth ulcer from a cold sore is important to avoid any confusion and a good first step is to know the symptoms, which can be categorised into types.
 With mouth ulcers, there are 3 main types, each having distinct characteristics to note.
 Here is a breakdown.